swfiua/blume/doc/anpftu/postscript.rst

 Johnny

+[Fred]

-[Fred] I'm still thinking about relativity and continuous creation.
+I'm still thinking about relativity and continuous creation.

+I have read Fred's "Nature of the Universe" a few times now.

 What happens when two gamma ray bursts cross in night?